unh-cassll/polarimetry-subpixel-variability/README.md

 **A project in which we investigate the effects of subpixel variability on the polarimetric slope sensing of ocean waves.**

-Manuscript in preparation for *IEEE Transactions on Geoscience and Remote Sensing* (*TGRS*):
+Manuscript published *IEEE Transactions on Geoscience and Remote Sensing* (*TGRS*):

-"The Effects of Subpixel Variability on Polarimetric Sensing of Ocean Waves" Nathan J. M. Laxague, Z. Göksu Duvarci, Lindsay Hogan, Steven P. Anderson, and Christopher J. Zappa
+"The Effects of Subpixel Variability on Polarimetric Sensing of Ocean Waves" Nathan J. M. Laxague, Z. Göksu Duvarci, Lindsay Hogan, Steven P. Anderson, and Christopher J. Zappa; DOI: [10.1109/TGRS.2025.3538460](https://doi.org/10.1109/TGRS.2025.3538460)

 ## Contents